Siamese–Vietnamese War (1840–1845): Siamese–Vietnamese negotiation of 1844

 Nguyễn Văn Chương told Phraya Narongwichai the Siamese delegate that if Siam wanted to conclude a peace settlement with Vietnam, Siam should send a diplomatic letter to the Vietnamese Emperor Thiệu Trị at Huế first.
 Narongwichai refused, insisting that it was Vietnam who should send a diplomatic letter to Bangkok first.
 As both sides refused to be the first to initiate the intended diplomatic gesture, this Siamese–Vietnamese negotiation in November 1844 failed.
 Nguyễn Văn Chương then told Emperor Thiệu Trị;

 The Siamese have been there (Cambodia) for many years, chasing Khmer people like dogs and goats to make the Khmers their servants, sucking blood of the Khmer people to get obese.
 The Siamese are determined not to cut [Cambodia] off and leave [from Cambodia] so they set up this long-dragging negotiation, wishing for peace.
 If we delay for months and years, the Siamese will be able to fully prepare for defenses [in Cambodia].
 We must show our military might to make the Siamese fear us forever.
 So, please wait until the flooding season in late summer to early autumn, when the flood-water gradually rises, then we will immediately send a large army to attack and take Cambodia.

 In December 1844, Chaophraya Bodindecha at Oudong was informed that the Vietnamese at Châu Đốc allocated 1,500 men from Châu Đốc to Hà Tiên.
 Bodindecha strongly speculated Vietnamese offensive on Kampot from Hà Tiên but the Vietnamese did not come.
-As the Vietnamese invasion did not take place, giving the detoriorating conditions of the Siamese in Cambodia, Chaophraya Bodindecha decided to eventually leave and withdraw Lao–Siamese forces from Cambodia in February 1845, leaving Phraya Narongwichai, Phra Phromborirak and Phra Narinyotha Nong in Oudong as Siamese commissioners in charge of Cambodia.
+As the Vietnamese invasion did not take place, giving the deteriorating conditions of the Siamese in Cambodia, Chaophraya Bodindecha decided to eventually leave and withdraw Lao–Siamese forces from Cambodia in February 1845, leaving Phraya Narongwichai, Phra Phromborirak and Phra Narinyotha Nong in Oudong as Siamese commissioners in charge of Cambodia.
 Bodindecha and the Siamese, who had been in Cambodia since January 1840, after four years of occupying Cambodia, eventually withdrew and returned to Siam.
 Bodindecha's previous departure from Battambang to Bangkok in 1838 resulted in the defection of Ang Em to Vietnamese side in 1839.
 Also this time, Bodindecha's departure from Cambodia in early 1845 would lead to a Cambodian movement against Siamese domination and a new round of the Siamese–Vietnamese War.